WICG/EventListenerOptions/explainer.md

   document.addEventListener('touchstart', handler, {capture: true});
 ```

-This much is simply new (extensible) syntax for existing behavior - specifying [whether you want the listener invoked during the capture phase or bubbling phase](http://javascript.info/tutorial/bubbling-and-capturing#capturing).
+This is simply the new (extensible) syntax for existing behavior - specifying [whether you want the listener invoked during the capture phase or bubbling phase](http://javascript.info/tutorial/bubbling-and-capturing#capturing).

 ## Feature Detection

-Because older browsers will interpret any object in the 3rd argument as `useCapture=true` it's important for developers to use feature detection or [a polyfill](https://github.com/WICG/EventListenerOptions/blob/gh-pages/EventListenerOptions.polyfill.js) when using this API.
+Because older browsers will interpret any object in the 3rd argument as a `true` value for the `capture` argument, it's important for developers to use feature detection or [a polyfill](https://github.com/WICG/EventListenerOptions/blob/gh-pages/EventListenerOptions.polyfill.js) when using this API, to avoid unforeseen results.
 Feature detection for specific options can be done as follows:

 ```javascript
 var supportsCaptureOption = false;